-Unless businesses can effectively navigate a changing cultural landscape, consumer perceptions of their brands can quickly shift from hero to villain; with catastrophic financial results.
+Diet-led messaging no longer resonates with consumers.
+Diet brands as a result are in decline.
+Unless businesses can navigate a changing cultural landscape, consumer perceptions of their brands can quickly shift from hero to villain.
+This can have catastrophic financial results.

-“This is fricking awesome!
+This is fricking awesome!
 Exactly what we are after!
 Thank you for such a quick turnaround and for such brilliant outputs.
-This is an excellent piece of work.”
-Head of Strategy, BBH/ZAG
+This is an excellent piece of work.

 Use this form to tell it like it is.
 We love feedback.